-Bacardi Cup wraps up in spectacular race track conditions
+Bacardi Invitational Regatta wraps up in spectacular race track conditions

 Tough, rough and exhilarating conditions showed up in Biscayne Bay on the last day at the Bacardi Cup Invitational Regatta for the thrill of the 524 sailors gathered in Miami for this world renowned event.
 An average 15 knots breeze, with gusts of over 20 knots, tested teams and served up a spectacular final day of racing for sailors and the spectator flotilla following the racing.